mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 The **伸缩应用** button allows you to scale your app by increasing the number of replicas.

-To apply the new value, click **Restart the App and Scale**.
+To apply the new value, click **伸缩**.
 Because you restart your app, it will be unavailable for a short time.

 ##### 6.1.3.4 Clear Admin Password